 The advertiser’s IT department or other group may need to schedule, or be informed about, the tag deployment.

-3rd-party Fees: (Optional) Any static third-party fee to be tracked as non-billable costs.
-The package-level default is automatically applied for new placements, when applicable, unless you enter a different value as the cost per thousand impressions.
+3rd-party Fees: (Optional) A static, third-party fee rate to be tracked as a non-billable cost per thousand impressions.
+The package-level default is automatically applied for new placements, when applicable, unless you enter a different value.

 Billable fees are reflected in the Net CPM metric.